-Property is separated from a lake or storm reservoir by a road or lane normally used by local traffic.
-The separation by a local road or lane could also include a park, green space or walking trail.
+Property is separated from a lake or stormwater facility by a road or lane with traffic counts less than 15,000.
+The separation by a road or lane could also include a park, green space or walking trail.

 Noise attenuation barrier